JOJ0/discodos/README.md

 ## Initial Setup

+### Configuring Discogs API access

-To access your Discogs collection you need to generate an API access token.
+To access your Discogs collection you need to generate an API login token.

 - Login to discogs.com
 - Click your avatar (top right)